 These are the most popular departure and arrival points when traveling from London to Madrid:

-Yes, there is a direct route available from London to Madrid:
+Yes, there is a direct service from London to Madrid:

-Direct services tend to save you time and add more convenience in getting you to Madrid as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets between London and Madrid.
+Direct services to Madrid tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your route.

-Before traveling from London to Madrid, it’s good to know what ticket you can buy and how much it will cost in the next 7 days:
+When planning your trip from London to Madrid, it’s good to keep in mind what tickets to book and their prices in the next 7 days:

-But we recommend booking London to Madrid tickets online a few months before your planned travel date to score the best deals and save money on your trip.
+However, we recommend buying tickets from London to Madrid online a few months in advance to get the best deals and save money on your upcoming journey.

 Here are some other resources that might have the information you need